avosnakis/simple-search/README.md

 searches; the actual data is stored in another index where it can be refered by ID after the actual search is performed, just to display the data.

-A simple lexer and parser interprets the user's commands.s
+A simple lexer and parser interprets the user's commands.
+It will attempt to report any syntactic mistakes.